 Quick start

-My schema can be compared to a type definition in TypeScript.
+A Valibot schema can be compared to a type definition in TypeScript.
 The big difference is that TypeScript types are "not executed" and are more or less a DX feature.
-A schema on the other hand, apart from the inferred type definition, can also be executed at runtime to guarantee type safety of unknown data.
+A schema on the other hand, apart from the inferred type definition, can also be executed at runtime to truly guarantee type safety of unknown data.

-Until I reach v1, I welcome lots of feedback on the API, naming and implementation.
-Please create or reply to an issue and help me become the best schema library for JavaScript and TypeScript.
+Until Valibot reaches v1, feedback on the API, naming, and implementation is very welcome and much appreciated.
+Please create or reply to an issue and help Valibot be the best schema library for JavaScript and TypeScript.

 Basic concept

-Similar to how types can be defined in TypeScript, my source code allows you to define a schema with various small functions.
-This applies to primitive values like strings as well as to more complex data sets like objects.
+Similar to how types can be defined in TypeScript, Valibot allows you to define a schema with various small functions.
+This applies to primitive values like strings as well as more complex data sets like objects.

 import * as v from 'valibot';